 Girl's Prison/Transition Ministry

-This is presented as a three part project:
+This is presented as a four part project:

-1. To raise money to establish a transition house.
+1. Raise money to establish a transition house

-2. Practical resources for ministering to these young girls in the prison:
+2. Practical resources for ministering to young girls in prison:

 There are limited resources or activities available to the girls.
 When Anna and her team visit throughout the week, they bring in books and the Bible to read, supplies for the girls to make and sell their crafts and balls for games.
 Your group could supply items to be taken into the prison by the visitors.